microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.VideoCamera.md

 # Spectator View Video Camera Setup

+Documentation below highlights the process of setting up a Video Camera filming experience.
+For more information on Spectator View Video Camera usage and supported functionality see [here](../src/SpectatorView.Unity/Assets/SpectatorView/Scripts/Compositor/README.md).

 ## Requirements

 > Note: Video camera filming currently requires a HoloLens 2 for the camera rig.
 HoloLens 1 devices are not supported.

 1. HoloLens 2 (This device will be needed in addition to the device worn by the user)
 2. Windows PC